OctopusDeploy/blog/blog/2019-10/operations-runbooks/index.md

 ---
-title: Introducing Runbooks for your Operations Teams
+title: Introducing Runbooks for your Operations Team
-description: Introducing Runbooks for your Operations teams.
-It's now possible to run operations and maintenance tasks like file clean-ups, backup and restore jobs as well as disaster recovery failovers.
+description: Introducing Runbooks for your Operations team.
+It’s now possible to run operations and maintenance tasks like file clean-ups, backup and restore jobs, as well as disaster recovery failovers.
 author: jessica.ross@octopus.com
 visibility: private
 bannerImage: operations-runbooks.png